HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_custom_plugin/wcm_dev_api_custom_item_validation.md

     -   `DocumentId<? extends AbstractAuthoringTemplate>[]validationScope()`
     -   `ItemValidationResult validate(ItemContext context)`
     !!! note
          The validate method returns a ItemValidationResult that reports back any errors to be shown to the current user.

-2. Within the validate method any field of the item can be modified.
-After all validation plug-ins are started the standard item and template validation is performed.
+2. Within the validate method, you can modify any field of the item.
+After all validation plug-ins are started, the standard item and template validation is performed.
 See the Web Content Manager Javadoc for further information.

     For example: